Mohd. Ahmed Khan v. Shah Bano Begum: Dilution of the effect of the judgment

 In the 1984 Indian general election, Indian National Congress had won absolute majority in the parliament.
-After the Shah Bano judgment, many leaders in the Indian National Congress suggested to the Prime Minister of India, Rajiv Gandhi that if the government did not enact a law in Parliament overturning the Supreme Court judgement, the Congress would face decimation in the polls ahead.
+After the Shah Bano judgment, many leaders in the Indian National Congress suggested to the prime minister Rajiv Gandhi that if the government did not enact a law in parliament overturning the Supreme Court judgement, the Congress would face decimation in the polls ahead.

-In 1986, the Parliament of India passed an act titled The Muslim Women (Protection of Rights on Divorce) Act, 1986, that nullified the Supreme Court's judgment in the Shah Bano judgment.
+An independent Muslim Member of Parliament proposed a bill to protect their personal law in the parliament.
+The Congress reversed its previous position and supported this bill while the Hindu right, the Left, Muslim liberals and women's organisations strongly opposed it.
+The parliament eventually passed the Muslim Women (Protection of Rights on Divorce) Act 1986, that nullified the Supreme Court's judgment in the Shah Bano judgment.
 Diluting the Supreme Court judgment, the act allowed maintenance to a divorced woman only during the period of iddat, or till 90 days after the divorce, according to the provisions of Islamic law.
-This was in stark contrast to Section 125 of the Code.
+This made Section 125 of the CrPC inapplicable to Muslim women.
 The 'liability' of husband to pay the maintenance was thus restricted to the period of the iddat only."

 The "Statement of Objects and Reasons" of the act stated that "the Shah Bano decision had led to some controversy as to the obligation of the Muslim husband to pay maintenance to the divorced wife and hence opportunity was therefore taken to specify the rights which a Muslim divorced woman is entitled to at the time of divorce and to protect her interests."